Keeping Water Out of Your Fuel System

 To eliminate such expensive headaches, here are some ways to keep water out of your fuel tank:

-Each season, inspect the o-ring on your boat’s fill cap for signs of cracks or brittleness.
-Replace it if necessary.
+- Each season, inspect the o-ring on your boat’s fill cap for signs of cracks or brittleness.
+Replace if necessary.

 - Keep the vent closed on a portable tank when not in use (just remember to open it when you start your engine).

 - Test the integrity of your portable tank by closing the vent and tipping it upside down.
-If fuel leaks out, water can get in.
+If fuel leaks out through the cap or any gaskets, water can get in.

-Inspect the gasket around the fuel pickup on your portable tank for signs of brittleness or damage.
+- Inspect the gasket around the fuel pickup on a portable tank for signs of brittleness or damage.

 - Inspect the fuel vent on the side of your boat.
-These vents can sometimes get turned upwards or be sheared off, allowing water (and insects) to enter the fuel system.
+These vents can sometimes get turned upwards or broken off, allowing water to enter the fuel system.
+Insects can also build nests in the vent opening, which can limit fuel flow.

-- If you don’t plan on using your boat for several weeks, keep the tank topped off to limit the amount of moisture that can condense from the trapped air.
-The next-best option is to store the boat with a completely empty tank.
+- If you don’t plan on using your boat for several months, keep the tank topped off to limit condensation in the trapped air (but allow a little room for expansion).
+The next-best option is to store the boat with a completely empty tank, but that’s not a viable option for most folks.

-Use the engine manufacturer’s recommended fuel stabilizer and treatment products.
-They can really make a difference—but don’t wait to use them until after you start experiencing problems.
+- Use the engine manufacturer’s recommended fuel stabilizer and treatment products.
+They can make a difference—but don’t wait to use them until after you start experiencing problems.

 - Replace your fuel-water separator filter after every 50 hours of use.
 Don’t reuse the filter once you’ve emptied it.